 Please note that all purchases are subject to a buyer's premium of 20% plus applicable taxes.
 For more information on the buyer's premium please refer to the conditions of sale.

 If you can not pick up the item yourself, you must arrange shipping.
-Murrays provides an in-house shipping service for Southern Ontario, but you are free to arrange shipping with any shipper.
-However, shipping is the responsibility of the purchaser.
+Murrays provides an in-house shipping service for Canadian and US buyers but you are free to arrange shipping with any shipper.
+However, shipping is ultimately the responsibility of the purchaser.

 You can visit your invoices page, which will display any new invoices, and provides detailed information on any lots you were successful in buying.